 Consider the main ways the IRS gets its hands on your IRA's dollars.

-As a result, any money distributed from your 401k to you will be reduced by 20% and that 20% will be sent to the IRS in expectation of the taxes that will be due from you come time for distribution.
+As a result, any money distributed from your 401k to you will be reduced by 20%.
+That 20% will be sent to the IRS in expectation of the taxes that will be due from you come time for distribution.

 Okay so, what is the use of information if you never learn how to apply it.
 (College anyone?)
-Let’s walk though a common situation to illustrate the above information you just learned.
+Let’s walk through a common situation to illustrate the above information you just learned.

 John is 65 years old and has successfully grown his 401k to a nice amount.
 He's decided to retire (finally) and enjoy his life the way it was meant to be, on a beach somewhere.
 He wants to take $500,000 from his 401k.
 He contacts his 401k administrator and is told that on a $500,000 distribution they will send him $400,000 and that $100,000 will have to be sent to the IRS for him to cover the 20% withholding requirement.